This tour is described online = get a map in PDF format at the link to the left.

 This is also part of the South Hadley Heritage tour.
 Navigate back to the tour page HERE.

 Click on the link above to read about this stop.

 The Carew Paper Mill was here from June 19 1848.
 The old navigation canal was redone so that it was both at the same time a navigation canal and a power canal.
 In 1873 their mill burned but it was rebuilt.
 The Carew lasted as a company until 1948.
-It was taken over by Texon who kept the building open until 1986.
+Texon took it over and they kept the building open until 1986.

 Between Texon Park and Lower Riverside Park there was the Hampshire Paper Mill.
 This was built alongside the Carew in 1864.
 It lasted until 1935 when it finally closed.
 The Stevens Paper Mill moved into this mill in 1940 and kept it until 1968 when it razed the building two years later.
 A plan of the Stevens is HERE.